TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.1.3 =

+TablePress 2.1.3 fixes a few bugs and brings some nice enhancements.
+For more information on changes and new features in TablePress 2.1, please see below.

+* Pasting text into table cells via the right-click context menu on the “Edit” screen now works as expected.
+* The list of allowed CSS properties in “Custom CSS” has been extended to include new properties.
+* The Server-side Processing feature now shows a loading animation while data is retrieved from the server.
+(TablePress Max only.)
+* The TablePress REST API now only returns the “_links” field upon request, for improved performance.
+(TablePress Max only.)
+* The TablePress REST API now caches the generated JSON schema, for improved performance.
+(TablePress Max only.)
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

 = Version 2.1.2 =

 TablePress 2.1.2 fixes a few bugs and brings some nice enhancements.
 For more information on changes and new features in TablePress 2.1, please see below.